 Historic Locations > Clark Avenue (Bonanza Road) Underpass

-The Clark Avenue (Bonanza Road) Underpass was listed on the National Register of Historic Places on January 28, 2004.
+The Clark Avenue (Bonanza Road) Underpass is listed on the National Register of Historic Places.

 Bonanza Underpass Nomination Report